tokahuke/ryan/ryan-js/README.md

 * [The Book of Ryan](https://tokahuke.github.io/book-of-ryan/) _(WIP.
 New episodes every week!)_.
 * [The Rust docs](https://docs.rs/ryan) also have good info, even if you don't care about Rust.
 * [Syntax highlighting for VSCode](https://marketplace.visualstudio.com/items?itemName=PedroBArruda.ryan-syntax-highlighting).
-* Run Ryan in your browser (thanks to the magic of WASM) _(comming soon)_.

 ## Limitations of this library

+As stated above, WASM works in a more constrained manner than other architectures.
+This has led to constraints on how Ryan operates in the browser when it comes to the import system.
+See the example above for a detailed explanation.

-By now, only deserializing is supported.
-In the future, this wrapper might also get the full environment API exposed.
-If you have an usecase for that, please don't hesitate and open an issue in the Ryan repository.
+Also, some of the features present in the Rust implementation are not yet exposed.
+If you do have a need for any additional feature to be exposed, please file an issue in the official Ryan repository.